Kids love to tell true narratives about themselves, but often feel intimidated when they have to write them!

 - Encourage the students to think about actions and dialogue that occurred.
 “What did you say?
 What did you do?
 How did you behave?
 What did the other person say and do?”

-- Encourage them to think about sensory details as well.
+- Lastly, give them time to think about sensory details as well.
 “Did you see, hear, smell, feel or taste anything specific?“

 - Introduce the characters